Viewing entries tagged

 On Stage: The Art of Pan Right Pan Left

 Ask Jacqueline her favorite game, and the answer comes fast: Pan Right Pan Left.
-She loves the rapid-fire scene edits, the freedom to take characters to unexpected places, and - this is the scientist in her - the potential for scenes to connect at a higher structural level.
+She loves the rapid-fire scene edits, the freedom to take characters to unexpected places, and - this is the science nerd in her - the potential for scenes to connect at a higher structural level.
 It is a game that rewards both instinct and pattern recognition, and that combination suits her perfectly.

 The Moment That Made Her a Pirate